 What Does a Data Analyst Do?

 Data capturing exploded after the integration of multiple touch points when data collected from sensors, call centre interactions, production environment, web and systems and platforms became standardised and interoperable.
-Coupled with the steep decline in storage hardware and the advent of cloud computing, the amount of data available to an organisation increased exponentially.
+Coupled with the steep decline in storage cost and the advent of cloud computing, the amount of data available to an organisation increased exponentially.

 Even small enterprises could now afford the technology of storing billions and billions of bytes of data.
 Suddenly businesses had this vast trove of data but did not know how to convert this raw data into information and knowledge.